ansonhe97/Grove-Starter-Kit/Grove-Beginner-Kit-For-Arduino.md

 Prints the amplitude.

-- **Demo Effect and Serial Print Result:**
+**Demo Effect and Serial Print Result:**

 The Air pressure readings are display on the Serial Monitor.

-- **Breakout Guide**
+- <font size=5;font color=#314B9F >Breakout Guide</font>

 Use Grove cable to connect Grove 3-axis Accelerometer to Seeeduino Lotus's **I2C** interface using a Grove cable (note: I2C default address is 0x77 or 0x76).

-### 10. 3-Axis Accelerometer
+### Lesson 10: Sensing Movement

 This is the last sensor, the triaxial accelerometer, and with this module, you can easily add motion monitoring to your design.
-So we can do a lot of interesting little experiments on the basis of motion.
+So we can do a lot of interesting little experiments on the basis of the motion.

 - **Practice:** when motion is detected, the buzzer gives an alarm indicating that the object is in motion.

-- **Components Involved:**
+- <font size=5;font color=#314B9F >Components Involved</font>
     1. Seeeduino Lotus
     2. Grove 3-axis Accelerometer
     3. Grove cable(if broken out)

 ![](http://files.seeedstudio.com/wiki/Grove-Beginner-Kit-For-Arduino/img/Gyro.png)

-- **Hardware connection:**
+- <font size=5;font color=#314B9F >Hardware connection</font>
     - **Module connection:**
         - Default connection by PCB stamp hole.
     - The Seeeduino is then connected to the computer via a USB cable.

-- **Software code:**
+- <font size=5;font color=#314B9F >Software Code</font>
     - Open Arduino IDE.
     - Download the [3-Axis Digital Accelerometer( ±2g to 16g)](https://github.com/Seeed-Studio/Seeed_Arduino_LIS3DHTR)  from Github.
-Click on **Sketch** > **Include library** > **Add .ZIP library**, import the library into the IED.
+Click on **Sketch** > **Include library** > **Add .ZIP library**, import the library into the IDE.
-  - Copy the following code, click Verify to check for syntax errors.Verify that there are no errors, and you can upload the code.
+    - Copy the following code, click Verify to check for syntax errors.
+Verify that there are no errors, and you can upload the code.
-  - In this program, acceleration information are sent from the sensor to Seeeduino via I2C bus and then Seeeduino printed them onto the serial monitor.
+    - In this program, acceleration information is sent from the sensor to Seeeduino via I2C bus and then Seeeduino printed them onto the serial monitor.
 Open the **serial monitor** to check the result.

 ```Cpp
 //Gravity Acceleration